Allen Iverson: Denver Nuggets (2006–2008)

-On December 19, 2006, the Philadelphia 76ers sent Iverson and forward Ivan McFarlin to the Denver Nuggets for Andre Miller, Joe Smith, and two first-round picks in the 2007 NBA draft.
+On December 19, 2006, the Philadelphia 76ers sent Iverson and forward Ivan McFarlin to the Denver Nuggets in exchange for Andre Miller, Joe Smith, and two first-round picks in the 2007 NBA draft.
 At the time of the trade, Iverson was the NBA's number two leading scorer, with new teammate Carmelo Anthony being number one.

-On December 23, 2006, Iverson played his first game for the Nuggets.
+On December 23, 2006, Iverson made his debut for the Nuggets.
 He had 22 points and 10 assists in a losing effort to the Sacramento Kings.
-In his first year as a Nugget they made the playoffs.
-They won the first game and lost the next four to the San Antonio Spurs.
+In his first year as a Nugget, they made the playoffs as a sixth seed.
+In the First Round, they won the first game and lost the next four to the eventual NBA champion San Antonio Spurs.

 Iverson was fined $25,000 by the NBA for criticizing referee Steve Javie following a game between the Nuggets and Iverson's former team, the Philadelphia 76ers, played January 2, 2007.
 During the game, he committed two technical fouls and was ejected from the game.
 After the game, Iverson said, "I thought I got fouled on that play, and I said I thought that he was calling the game personal I should have known that I couldn't say anything anyway.
 It's been something personal with me and him since I got in the league.
 This was just the perfect game for him to try and make me look bad."

-Former referee Tim Donaghy supported the claim that Javie had a longstanding hatred for Iverson in his book, Personal Foul: A First-Person Account of the Scandal that Rocked the NBA, which a Florida business group published through a self-publishing arm of Amazon.com after it was dropped by a division of Random House, who cited liability issues after reviewing the manuscript.
+Former referee Tim Donaghy supported the claim that Javie had a longstanding hatred for Iverson in his book, Personal Foul: A First-Person Account of the Scandal that Rocked the NBA, which a Florida business group published through a self-publishing arm of Amazon after it was dropped by a division of Random House, who cited liability issues after reviewing the manuscript.

 In a December 2009 interview with 60 Minutes, Donaghy said he and fellow referees thought the punishment was too light.
 Before Iverson's Nuggets played the Utah Jazz on January 6, 2007, Donaghy said he and the two other officials working the game agreed not to give Iverson favorable calls as a way to "teach him a lesson."
 Iverson attempted 12 free throws, more than any other player on either team.
 On 12 drives to the basket, he drew five fouls, three of which Donaghy whistled himself, and did not receive a call on one play in which Utah's Mehmet Okur clearly fouled him.

 Iverson returned to Philadelphia on March 19, 2008, to a sell-out crowd and received a standing ovation after scoring a game-leading 32 points in a 115–113 loss.